- Probing for self-organisation in real atmospheric aerosols for the first time

 Training and Skills

 The student will be trained to carry out field sampling, laboratory experiments and participate in beamtime at large-scale facilities (DLS/MAXIV).
 S/he will visit CEH benefitting from local expertise in atmospheric sampling and networking opportunities.
-There will be opportunities to participate in kinetic aerosol modelling in collaboration with the Max Planck Institute for Chemistry.
+There will be opportunities to participate in kinetic aerosol modelling in collaboration with the Max Planck Institute for Chemistry (Mainz, Germany).

 Training on literature search and scientific writing will be provided during weekly supervisory meetings.
-S/he will benefit from expertise within GEES with 10+ academics leading closely related research with opportunities to present research, discuss challenges, collaborate and get an understanding of the broader context of this project.
+S/he will benefit from expertise within GEES with 15+ academics leading closely related research with opportunities to present research, discuss challenges, collaborate and get an understanding of the broader context.

 Year 1: Literature review, training in generic research techniques (e.g. research ethics, project planning & laboratory safety), and subject-specific training in collecting & analysing aerosol samples, learning & applying laboratory-based analytical methods (aerosol and gas handling, ultrasonic levitation, SAXS, Raman microscopy and complementary techniques).